Calypso (comics)

 Calypso Ezili is a supervillain appearing in American comic books published by Marvel Comics.
 Created by writer Denny O'Neil and artist Alan Weiss, the character first appeared in Amazing Spider-Man #209 (October 1980).
 Calypso is a voodoo priestess of Haitian descent.
 She serves as an adversary of the superhero Peter Parker / Spider-Man.
 The character is the occasional lover and partner of Kraven the Hunter.
-Calypso is also known under the codenames The Witch and The Hunter of Souls.
+Calypso is also known as The Witch and The Hunter of Souls.

 Since her original introduction in comics, the character has been featured in various other Marvel-licensed products, including animated television series and video games.
-The character made her live-action debut in the Sony's Spider-Man Universe (SSU) film Kraven the Hunter, played by Ariana DeBose.
+The character made her live-action debut in the Sony's Spider-Man Universe (SSU) film Kraven the Hunter, portrayed by Ariana DeBose.

 Publication history

-Calypso debuted in Amazing Spider-Man #209 (October 1980), created by Denny O'Neil and Alan Weiss.
-She initially appeared as a minor character The Amazing Spider-Man #209 and Peter Parker, The Spectacular Spider-Man #65, where she was an ally of Spider-Man's enemy Kraven the Hunter.
+Calypso debuted in The Amazing Spider-Man #209 (October 1980), created by Denny O'Neil and Alan Weiss.
+She initially appeared as a minor character in The Amazing Spider-Man #209 and Peter Parker, The Spectacular Spider-Man #65, where she was an ally of Spider-Man's enemy Kraven the Hunter.
 After Kraven's death, Calypso bewitched the Lizard into helping her attack Spider-Man in Spider-Man Vol. 1, #1–5, then made guest appearances in Daredevil Vol. 1, #310–311 and Daredevil Annual Vol. 1, #9.
-Calypso next appeared in Web of Spider-Man Vol. 1, #109–110 and Spider-Man Annual 1997, and was killed off in a storyline that spanned The Spectacular Spider-Man Vol. 1, #249–253.
+Calypso next appeared in Web of Spider-Man Vol. 1, #109–110 and Spider-Man Annual 1997, and was killed off in a storyline that spanned The Spectacular Spider-Man #249–253.

 Fictional character biography

 Calypso is a nameless voodoo priestess who was born and raised in Haiti.
 She was a psychopathic woman who was associated with Kraven the Hunter.
 She seemed to enjoy driving Kraven into fits of rage and furthering his hatred of Spider-Man, which ultimately led to his suicide in the "Kraven's Last Hunt" storyline.

 When artist Todd McFarlane started writing the new Spider-Man comic in 1990, his opening five-issue story arc "Torment" featured Calypso as the main antagonist, whom McFarlane transformed into a dangerous threat for Spider-Man.
 The explanation for her supernatural powers was the sacrifice of her younger sister.
 She used her abilities to hold Lizard in her grasp and the two nearly succeeded in murdering Spider-Man.
-However, the webslinger defeats them both and Calypso is apparently killed.
+Ultimately, the webslinger defeats them both and Calypso is apparently killed.